Infertility and Obesity

 When one or both of the partners suffer from infertility, whether or not related to obesity or hormonal imbalances, often they turn to in vitro fertilization (artificially assisted) for help in conceiving.
-A recent research study comparing the success rates of 5,800 in vitro fertilization attempts with the BMI of the female participants found that obese women with a BMI more than 35 had lower success rates compared with overweight (BMI of 25-30) or normal weight women (BMI of 20-25).
+A recent research study comparing the success rates of 5,800 in vitro fertilization attempts with the BMI of the female participants found that women with obesity with a BMI more than 35 had lower success rates compared with overweight (BMI of 25-30) or normal weight women (BMI of 20-25).

-Additionally, obese women were found to have a lower rate of success with embryo implantation (13 percent vs. 19 percent among healthy weight women).
+Additionally, women with obesity were found to have a lower rate of success with embryo implantation (13 percent vs. 19 percent among healthy weight women).
 They were also less likely to become pregnant after in vitrofertilization (22 percent became pregnant vs. more than 30 percent of normal weight women).
 Researchers suggest that doctors should encourage their patients to reach a healthy weight before attempting in vitro fertilization.

 Keeping the Weight Off

 Even when mild, obesity substantially increases poor pregnancy outcomes.
 Many patients seek to follow the advice of their physicians and lose weight before becoming pregnant.
 When one is 100 or more pounds overweight, however, the time frames involved in taking off such a significant amount of weight, and the fear of it returning with pregnancy are daunting at best.
 Many infertile individuals, especially women, turn to weight-loss surgery options to help them reduce their weight, and give them a tool to use along with newly learned skills to keep the weight off.